 - Note If you purchased credits for Dynamic Engines (CPU Usage), manual mode licensing is not supported.
 Use automatic mode for licensing (above).
 For more information, contact your Safe Software sales representative. - 1.
 Open the FME Flow Web User Interface as a user assigned to the fmesuperuser role.
 If none of your FME Flow engines are licensed, you will see a prompt to activate FME Flow.
 Click on the prompt.
 Otherwise, select System Configuration > Licensing. - 2.
 Click Request New License. - 3.
 Complete the fields on the Request a New License page.
-If you have a product Serial Number, be sure to provide it. - 4.
+If you have a product Serial Number, be sure to provide it.

+- - Note If you are licensing multiple FME Flow installations as part of a faulttolerant architecture, specify the same serial number for each installation. - 4.
 Licensing Mode: Select Manual. - 5.
 Click OK.
 A license request .json file downloads. - 6.
 Email the .json file to codes@safe.com. - 7.
 You will receive an email from Safe Software with a license file, which has a .fmelic extension.
-Download the file.

-8. Return to the Licensing page.
+Download the file. - 8.
+Return to the Licensing page.
 Under Standard Engines, click Upload License File and select the .fmelic file to upload.
 Or, drag and drop the .fmelic file onto the page under Standard Engines.
 A message indicates that it is installed, and your available engines appear on the Engines page.